 Protecting Corporate Memory

 Many organizations that have implemented a records management solution have identified end user adoption as a key barrier to success.
 Difficult interfaces, complex processes, and disparate tools make it hard for users to embrace the records management process.
-End users are often reluctant to change their work habits which can pose a challenge in consistently maintaining accurate records.
+End users are often reluctant to change their work habits which can pose a challenge in consistently maintaining accurate records from inception to disposition.
 As a result, too many documents are never subjected to enterprise policies, resulting in widespread noncompliance issues.

 - Governance issues – end users do not add the appropriate record retention code or meaningful metadata

-- Reduce costs associated with the time to manage and identify records from documents, emails as well as diverse storage repositories (PC’s, thumb drives, file shares, etc.)
+- Increased costs associated with the time to manage and identify records from documents, emails as well as diverse storage repositories (PC’s, thumb drives, file shares, etc.)

-- Ensure that records are kept according to guidelines, archived, or discarded because they have no value
+- Inability to implement and manage content lifecycle management so ensure that records are kept according to guidelines, archived, or discarded because they have no value

-contentTypeUpdater for SharePoint 2010 and conceptTaxonomyWorkflow are used to improve records management processes.
-In addition to the core functionality of automatic semantic metadata generation, auto-classification, and taxonomy tools the definition of workflows that match the record plan can be created.
+conceptTaxonomyWorkflow is used to improve records management processes.
+In addition to the core functionality of automatic semantic metadata generation, auto-classification, and taxonomy tools available in all Concept Searching product platforms, the definition of workflows that match the record plan can be created.
 Content can be automatically declared a record and routed to the appropriate repository.

 Read more in our Record Identification and Tagging brochure.